Samsung Galaxy S23 vs Motorola razr+ (2024)

 Which one is better?

-The Motorola razr+ (2024) is the better buy for most people - its stunning 6.9" display and smooth 165Hz refresh rate crush the Galaxy S23's offerings.
-That said, grab the Galaxy S23 if you want a compact design and a powerful chip for gaming - it's lighter at 5.93 oz compared to 6.67 oz.
+The Motorola razr+ (2024) is the better buy for most people - its stunning 6.9" display and 165Hz refresh rate crush the Galaxy S23's offerings.
+That said, grab the Samsung Galaxy S23 if you prefer a lighter phone at 5.93 oz or need a more versatile camera system with 3x optical zoom.

 Who should buy each?